Makenzie Kirk

-Makenzie Kirk (born 6 February 2004) is a Northern Irish professional footballer who plays as a forward for club for Portsmouth.
+Makenzie Andrew Kirk (born 6 February 2004) is a Northern Irish professional footballer who plays as a forward for EFL League One club Barnsley, on loan from club for Portsmouth.
 He is also a Northern Ireland U-19 international.
 His previous clubs are Heart of Midlothian and he had a spell out on loan at Hamilton Academical.

 Career

 Heart of Midlothian

 A product of the Hearts academy, he signed his first professional contract with the club as a 16 year-old in September 2020.
 Kirk made his Scottish Premiership debut on 2 April 2022, appearing as a second-half substitute for Hearts away against Ross County in a 1-1 draw.

 Kirk signed a new one-year contract with the club in May 2023.
 Kirk's scoring streak in the Lowland Football League for the Hearts Reserve team tallied 34 goals in 39 games by October 2023, including 17 goals in his first 13 games of the 2023–24 season.